 The Supply chain of the Steel Industry as shown in Fig 1 illustrates the involvement of supplier-end customer throughout the value chain and the business function pillars supporting this chain.

 a.
 Specific challenges:-

 i.
-Fluctuation in demand of steel by property sector (38% of demand) Infrastructure construction, followed by demand for machinery, cars and shipping.
+Fluctuation in demand for steel by property sector (38% of demand) Infrastructure construction, followed by a demand for machinery, cars, and shipping.

 iii.
 Volatile raw material price, Dynamic and complex configurable product based Pricing strategy.